-41. The claimant must submit his claim within six months from 1 April 2015.
-Submission of claims are only allowed online [through the taxpayer access portal (TAP)] at the GST Portal at www.gst.customs.gov.my.
+48. The claimant must submit his claim within six months from 1 April 2015.
+Submission of claims are only allowed online [through the taxpayer access point (TAP)] at the GST Portal at www.gst.customs.gov.my.
 The claimant is entitled to claim once within that period and no corrections are allowed on the said claim after submission.

-- 42. The special refund amount approved by the Director General will be used to offset against any unpaid GST, sales tax, service tax, custom duties, excise duties, penalties, surcharge and any other money payable under those related acts.
-The balance of special refund amount will subsequently be refunded on a quarterly basis over a period of two years irrespective of the taxable period the claimant has been assigned to e.g. monthly or quarterly taxable period.
-Further deductions may be made if there was found to be any further unpaid taxes, penalties, etc. - 43.
-If the claim is false, inaccurate, misleading or misrepresented, the Director General has the right to withhold the unpaid refund and consequently, if there is any contravention of the conditions for entitlement, the claimant is taken not to have been entitled to a special refund and the Director General will recover the amount refunded and deny the claim accordingly. - 44.
-The claimant must keep records to substantiate the claim e.g. quantity of goods held on hand at the start of 1 April 2015.
-Such records must be kept for seven years from the date on which the claim was made. - 45.
-If the claimant has been refunded the special refund on goods he holds on 1 April 2015 and he subsequently returns the same goods to the supplier, he must account for the special refund in relation to such goods as his output tax in his return for the taxable period in which the goods were returned.
-Failing which he will be subject to the late payment penalty from the date he returns the goods.
+49. The special refund amount approved by the Director General will be used to offset against any unpaid GST, sales tax, service tax, custom duties, excise duties, penalties, surcharge and any other money payable under those related acts.
+The balance of special refund amount will subsequently be refunded on a quarterly basis over a period of two years irrespective of the taxable period the claimant has been assigned to i.e. monthly or quarterly taxable period.
+Further deductions may be made if any further unpaid taxes, penalties, etc. is found.

+50. If the claim is false, inaccurate, misleading or misrepresented, the Director General has the right to withhold the unpaid refund and consequently, if there is any contravention of the conditions for entitlement, the claimant is taken not to have been entitled to a special refund and the Director General will recover the amount refunded and deny the claim accordingly.

+51. The claimant must keep records to substantiate the claim e.g. record on quantity of goods held on hand at the start of 1 April 2015.
+Such records must be kept for seven (7) years from the date on which the claim was made.

+52. If the claimant has been refunded for the special refund on goods he holds on 1 April 2015 and he subsequently returns the same goods to the supplier, he must account for the special refund in relation to such goods as his output tax in his return for the taxable period in which the goods were returned.
 Records such as notice for return of goods by the claimant, credit note from his supplier or debit note raised by the claimant if no credit note was raised by his supplier and the related invoice of sale must be kept as written evidence.

-Goods Not Entitled to Special Refund
+Goods Not Entitled For Special Refund